AstroMined/debtonator/docs/active_context.md

    - Updated documentation in both ADR-011 and UTC datetime compliance guide
    - Added repository method patterns for both naive and timezone-aware approaches
    - Improved database compatibility with direct naive datetime functions

-5. **Fixed All Model Fixture Files for UTC Datetime Compliance (April 9, 2025)** ✓
-   - Fixed inconsistent datetime handling across all fixture files in tests/fixtures/models
-   - Standardized use of naive_utc_now() instead of utc_now().replace(tzinfo=None)
-   - Replaced direct use of datetime.now(timezone.utc) with utc_now() from datetime_utils
-   - Added proper Args and Returns sections to all fixture docstrings
-   - Fixed inconsistent session handling by replacing commit() with flush()
-   - Fixed direct model instantiation issues by using proper polymorphic classes
-   - Removed debug print statements from fixture code
-   - Fixed hardcoded account IDs by using fixture references
-   - Fixed inconsistent return type annotations
-   - Improved type annotations for parameters
-   - All fixture files now follow consistent patterns and best practices

 ## Next Steps